temporalio/samples-java/README.md

 - [**Money Batch**](https://github.com/temporalio/samples-java/tree/master/src/main/java/io/temporal/samples/moneybatch): Demonstrates a situation where a single deposit should be initiated for multiple withdrawals.
 For example, a seller might want to be paid once per fixed number of transactions.
 This sample can be easily extended to perform a payment based on more complex criteria, such as at a specific time or an accumulated amount.
 The sample also demonstrates how to Signal the Workflow when it executes (*Signal with start*).
 If the Workflow is already executing, it just receives the Signal.
 If it is not executing, then the Workflow executes first, and then the Signal is delivered to it. *Signal with start* is a "lazy" way to execute Workflows when Signaling them.

-- [**Customer Application Approval DSL**](https://github.com/temporalio/samples-java/tree/master/src/main/java/io/temporal/samples/dsl): Demonstrates execution of a customer application approval workflow defined in a DSL (JSON or YAML)
+- [**Customer Application Approval DSL**](https://github.com/temporalio/samples-java/tree/master/src/main/java/io/temporal/samples/dsl): Demonstrates execution of a customer application approval workflow defined in a DSL (like JSON or YAML)

 ### API demonstrations